ankidroid/Anki-Android/Development-Guide.md

 ```

 ### Making a new pull request
-Now if want to make a new change to the code base, we create a new 'feature branch' based off the latest version of the master branch:
+Now if want to make a new change to the code base, we create a new 'feature branch' based off the latest version of the main branch:

 ```
-git checkout master
+git checkout main
-git pull upstream master
+git pull upstream main
 git checkout -b my-feature-branch
 # make your changes to the source code
 git push origin HEAD